-Section 5: Trustees - The Trustees shall make or cause to be made twice yearly an audit of the Association's finances and all properties at their discretion and shall report to the membership as to the results of each audit.
+Section 5: Trustees - The Trustees shall make or cause to be made twice yearly an overview of the Association's finances and all properties at their discretion and shall report to the membership as to the results of each.

 Trustees will also be on the Budget Committee.